keithalewis/papers/resume.md

 has also developed an Excel based suite of tools for modeling, testing, and implementing real-time tick trading strategies.

 Analyzed large datasets of FX trades incorporating high frequency tick data in order to enhance alpha on the trade flow from a major ECN.

-Trading

-## Academia

-### _Columbia University_ Adjunct Professor

-Computational and Quantitative Finance

-### _Cornell Financial Engineering Manhattan_ Adjunct Professor

-Equity Derivatives.

-### _Rutgers_ ????

-Interest Rate Derivatives

-### _New York University_ Adjunct Professor

-Derivative Securities.
-### _Columbia University Executive MBA Program_ Adjunct

-Derivative Securities.

 ### _Bloomberg LP_ Senior Software Engineer

-Responsible for developing core infrastructure used by all enterprise applications and supporting current products.
-Core components written in C++ but interoperate with python, JavaScript, Java/Scala, and C#.
 ### _Banc of America Securities_ Principal

 Developed the Equity Derivatives analytics library for the Equity